Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 If the functional unit of a software component is not the same as the aggregate functional unit, then the component SCI score needs to be converted to match that of the aggregate SCI functional unit.
 Details of any unit conversion factors used in calculating the SCI score shall be disclosed.

-## Software Boundary
+## Software boundary

-The first step in generating your SCI score is deciding what the boundaries of your software system are i.e. what software components to include or exclude in the calculation of the SCI score.
+The first step in generating an SCI score is deciding what the boundaries of the software system are; i.e., what software components to include or exclude in the calculation of the SCI score.

-The calculation of software carbon intensity shall include all supporting infrastructure and systems that significantly contribute to the software’s operation.
+The calculation of SCI shall include all supporting infrastructure and systems that significantly contribute to the software’s operation.

 Supporting infrastructure and systems may include: